PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Characterize `_optimize_transpose_pre_add_nhwc_chains` at all four direct production positions and through the conservative safe-transpose bundle.
+2. Characterize
+   `_optimize_transpose_pre_add_mulconst_reshape_transpose_suffix_nhwc_chains`
-   Fix its runtime match set, direct and Swish-wrapped operands, optional unary suffix, binary operand order, shared constant ownership, retained NCHW consumers, and interaction with the preceding indexed tail and channel- shuffle owners before selecting a bounded semantic owner.
-Do not modify it during characterization.
+   at its ordered production boundary before modifying it.
+Fix its runtime match set, shape/layout contracts, constant ownership, public boundaries, and interaction with the new pre-Add indexed owner, then select only a bounded semantic family with real non-zero coverage.
 3. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have